thingsboard/thingsboard.github.io/docs/mqtt-broker/index.md

 ---
 layout: docwithnav-mqtt-broker
-title: ThingsBoard MQTT Broker
+title: TBMQ
-description: ThingsBoard MQTT Broker - broker for real Use Cases
+description: TBMQ - learn about the platform and get your IoT projects running on TBMQ
 ---

 {% include docs/mqtt-broker/index.md %}